Springfield Marble & Granite Washington DC

 Our professionals at Springfield Marble and Granite are pleased to offer both natural and engineered stone to our customers in the Chantilly, Virginia area.
 Beautiful kitchens and baths are two of the few things that add to a home’s resale value, but even if the customer has no intention of selling their home, a kitchen with gleaming soapstone countertops, a granite bathroom vanity or a natural stone bathroom near Washington DC bring pleasure to the members of the household and fills guests with admiration.

-Granite is an rock that was formed millions of years ago from the magma of volcanoes which makes our granite countertops and bathroom granite vanities hard and durable.
+Granite is an rock that was formed millions of years ago from the magma of volcanoes which makes our granite countertops Washington DC and bathroom granite vanities hard and durable.
 Minerals such as quartz, plagioclase and feldspar and plagioclase give bathroom and kitchen granite their distinctive beauty and many colors.
 There is certainly a granite that can complement both bath cabinetry and kitchen cabinetry near Washington DC.

 Few things are as gorgeous as a marble bathroom vanity near Washington DC or marble kitchen countertops with their clouds and veins and the way the stone itself seems to gather in and refract light.
 Marble is a type of metamorphic rock, which means it was transformed over eons from one rock into another.
 In marble’s case, the original rock was limestone.